marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 Analysing expression differences between *B.\ napus* homologues of genes involved with the Arabidopsis vernalization pathway identified a number of candidate genes that may be responsible for the delay in flowering observed in Tapidor.
 Among the *BnFLC* genes, the A2 and A10 copies seem most likely to mediate the cold requirement of Tapidor in order to flower.
 Both copies are lowly expressed in the spring variety throughout the time series, while in the winter variety the copies are more highly expressed initially and are stably repressed by the vernalization treatment.
-Analysis of the other key vernalization gene from Arabidopsis, *FRI*, identified the *BnFRI.A10* gene as exhibiting variety specific expression.
+Analysis of the other key vernalization gene from Arabidopsis, *FRI*, identified the *BnFRI.A10* gene as exhibiting variety-specific expression.
 Given that alleles of *FRI* that fail to confer a vernalization requirement in Arabidopsis are the result of promoter deletions that result in low expression[@shindo_role_2005; @gazzani_analysis_2003; @le_corre_dna_2002; @johanson_molecular_2000], it seems feasible that the observed difference in *BnFRI.A10* could play a role in the differences between Tapidor and Westar.
 Finally, components of the PRC2-PHD complex were more highly expressed in Tapidor than in Westar.
 While this initially seems counterintuitive, given that the complex is involved in the repression of *FLC*, it makes sense when thought of in terms of the products of these genes mediating the response to vernalization.